 Content

-Insider Tip: If you want to escape the crowds, visit Elbstrand in the early morning hours.
-The sunrise over the Elbe bathes the scene in a magical light, and you will almost have the beach to yourself. |
+Insider tip: If you want to avoid the hustle and bustle, visit the Elbstrand in the early morning hours.
+The sunrise over the Elbe bathes the scenery in magical light, and you will have the beach almost to yourself. |

 Tip: Use the ferry line 62 from the Landungsbrücken to Övelgönne.
 With an HVV ticket, you can enjoy the ride without additional costs and simultaneously take a small harbor tour. |